RupakMukherjee/PPPL-CCI-2021/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/RupakMukherjee/PPPL-CCI-2021/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files. blahblah blah...
+You can use the [editor on GitHub](https://github.com/RupakMukherjee/PPPL-CCI-2021/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+For Test 1, the error reduced the most when the output shape parameters were set to 150.
+I tried to increased 150 to 500 to get a smaller error but the error increased.
+Meaning, increasing the parameters will not result lower error output.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.